-Each entry in the table below summarises the changes to this policy and procedures made since the last review (if any).
+Each entry in this table summarises the changes to these procedures made since the last review (if any). [

-Version Number Version Description Date of Revision 1 Updated to include: advice from UKCIS on under 18's posting nude or semi-nude images, information relating to online challenges and hoaxes; further detail on Operation Encompass and information on new NSPCC helpline for people who have experienced sexual abuse/harassment in education.
+Version Number KAHSC Version Description Date of Review/Revision 1 Updated to include: advice from UKCIS on under 18's posting nude or semi-nude images, information relating to online challenges and hoaxes; further detail on Operation Encompass and information on new NSPCC helpline for people who have experienced sexual abuse/harassment in education.
 Also updated Safer Recruitment Policy and procedures to reflect the fact that the UK have now left the EU and references to EU checks.
 Cross referenced to this Policy and procedures.
 April 2021 2 Updated in line with the publication of statutory guidance Keeping Children Safe in Education 2021 and updated DfE advice for governing bodies, proprietors, head teachers, principals, senior leadership teams and designated safeguarding leads on Sexual violence and sexual harassment between children in schools and colleges from September 2021.
 Addition of action flowcharts for dealing with low-level concerns and sexual violence and sexual harassment - now links for school use only.
 Sept 2021 3 Updated in line with the publication of statutory guidance 'Keeping Children Safe in Education' 2022.
 Note the DfE document 'Sexual violence and sexual harassment between children in schools and colleges: Advice for governing bodies, headteachers and DSL's' has now been withdrawn and incorporated into the September 2022 version of KCSiE and into this Policy and procedures and the child on child abuse Policy, where schools have a standalone Policy.
-July 2022 4 Updated in line with the publication of statutory guidance 'Keeping Children Safe in Education' 2022 November 2022 5 Updated in line with the publication of statutory guidance 'Keeping Children Safe in Education' 2023.
-November 2023
+July 2022 4 Updated to include Operation Encompass Teachers' Helpline details and other minor amendments including to reflect introduction to new Unitary authorities.
+April 2023 5 Updated in line with the publication of statutory guidance 'Keeping Children Safe in Education' 2023.
+Sept 2023 6 Minor change to Local Authority Designated Officer (LADO) email address (now one for each Council) and updated to take account of revised Gov.UK statutory guidance 'Working together to safeguard children' (Dec 2023).
+Updated with new Cumberland Early help telephone number (Procedures, page 10) Jan 2024 April 2024 7 Updated in line with the publication of revised 'Information Sharing - advice for practitioners' (May 2024) and statutory guidance 'Keeping Children Safe in Education' (September 2024) and to take account of terminology used by both Cumbria LAs.
+Sept 2024